Weed Control

 Algae and weeds are part of a natural wetland system.
 However, fertilizers from lawns enter the stormwater ponds when it rains giving the plants extra nutrients to grow beyond their natural size and population.
 When this excess material begins to decompose, it uses oxygen from the stormwater pond, which can harm fish and other critters living in the water.

 Some blue-green algae (cyanobacteria) can produce toxins and via swimming or drinking can make humans and animals sick.
-If a blue-green algal bloom occurs, residents will be informed, and notices will be placed at the effected waterbodies.
+If a blue-green algal bloom occurs, residents will be informed, and notices will be placed at the affected waterbodies.
 Alberta Health Services monitors recreational waterbodies for blue-green algae.